AutodeskRoboticsLab/Mimic/mimic/docs/troubleshooting.md

 In case of problems, see the below.
 If all else fails, copy the error you receive and send a detailed description to us at [mimic@autodesk.com](mimic@autodesk.com).

+- If you're running Windows and downloaded a release in the form of a zipped directory, confirm that the files contained therein are not "blocked".
+To do so, right click a file, select Properties, and look for such a tag.
+If it exists, download the zipped release again and, before unzipping it, unblock it.

 - Confirm that the Mimic shelf button is executing the following:

 ```